OmarEssameldinMousa/JavaScript-challenges/README.md

 # JavaScript-challenges
-Here you can find my most challenging web design problems using JavaScript
+Here you can find some challenging web design problems using JavaScript

 1 - the first static website using only javascript except font-related styles